Before we start something to reflect on:

 - discovery, investigation and clarification of what we want

-- vision and purpose, what will what we want look like (+other senses), when we’ve really achieved it, and what do we and others get from achieving it?
+- vision, purpose and culture, what will what we want look like (+other senses), when we’ve really achieved it, and what do we and others get from achieving it?
+Who (what sort of people) do we want to work with to achieve it.

-- management, what resources do we need?
+- management (plan), what resources do we need?
 How will we get them?
 How will we use them?
 How do we become effective and efficient?

 - output, we sometimes we need a test, fail fast and improve stage, to confirm the best action to take.
 How do we stop procrastinating?